mattesCZ/mtbmap/README.md

 Since June 2013 we offer configurable online routing service for planning MTB and hiking trips (Czech Republic only).

-Installation and configuration process will be documented soon.
+Installation and configuration process is documented on [wiki](https://github.com/mattesCZ/mtbmap/wiki).